U-spin symmetry energy and hyperon puzzle: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-The authors would like to thank Prof. Makoto Oka, Prof. Wen-Jie Xie, Dr. Wen-Li Yuan and Prof. Yingxun Zhang for fruitful discussions.
+The authors would like to thank Prof. Makoto Oka, Prof. Wen-Jie Xie, Dr. Wen-Li Yuan, and Prof. Yingxun Zhang for fruitful discussions.
 The analysis in this work is inspired by the CompactObject package developed by Huang et. al.~\cite{Huang_2024_CompactObject}.
 This work was supported by the National Natural Science Foundation of China (Grant No. 12275234), the National SKA Program of China (Grants No. 2020SKA0120300 and No. 2020SKA0120100), and the National Undergraduate Training Program for Innovation and Entrepreneurship and Student Research Training Program (Grant No.~X202511117098).
+The work of S.H. was supported by Startup Funds from the T.D.
+Lee Institute and Shanghai Jiao Tong University.